 At Weston Park we’ve so much heritage and natural beauty that can inspire and inform.
-The Estate, with its thousand acres of parkland, House & Collection, and the Granary Art Gallery offers endless potential for learning at all stages of life and we have a wide range of opportunities for visitors of all ages.
+The Estate, with its thousand acres of parkland, House & Collection, and the Rose Paterson Gallery offers endless potential for learning at all stages of life and we have a wide range of opportunities for visitors of all ages.
 As an Arts Council England Accredited Museum and as an educational charity, we are committed to making Weston Park accessible to all.

 Curricular Based School Visits

 We work in partnership with Educating Kids Outdoors (EKO) who support schools to embed outdoor learning into their school development plan through site development, CPD and session delivery.

 Here at Weston Park they deliver a wide range of curricular-based and well-being outdoor learning sessions for children and staff alike.
 All areas of the curriculum and co-curriculum can be covered as part of a day offering both adventure and reflection, raising self-esteem and building resilience as well as improving communication skills and nature connection.

 Why not offer your staff an inspiring INSET day with the opportunity of CPD in the morning, a delicious lunch in the Granary Restaurant, and an afternoon of reflection and relaxation in the beautiful grounds?

 For further information and to book simply visit EKO’s website to see the impressive range of days on offer or call Natasha on 07876 658467 to discuss how you wish to inspire and nurture your pupils and staff and create a day that meets your learning aims & objectives perfectly.